 Spain is super animal-friendly.
 If you have a dog and are thinking about living in Spain, go for it.
 There are lots of bars, restaurants and places which encourage you to bring your pet.
 That’s pretty cool.
 In fact, I don’t know anyone around the neighbourhood who doesn't have a (massive) dog.
 Dogs are huge here (think Rottweilers and Great Danes).
 To be honest, even when we go for super long walks, we see virtually everyone accompanied by their dog.
 P.S.
 I didn't forget about you, cat lovers.
 There are lots of cats in Spain too.
 There are even stray cats which are being taken care of by locals.
 Since cats are more incognito, they are not as obvious as say... five huge great Danes in the middle of the street.

-We don’t know what is the situation in apartments.
-It can be totally different or it can be even worse.
-We can only tell you the issues we came across in the residential area of Seville we live in.
 If you love dogs and don’t mind the barking, then awesome.
 But if you love quiet, make sure you move in a stand-alone house, ideally as far away as possible from other houses.
 Maybe look for a house with trees all around it to further soundproofing.
 We can't comment on life in an apartment as we only lived in houses while in Spain.

 Healthcare in Spain